 Make sure you have everything ready for race day.
 Make a checklist and then lay out all of the things you will need, including your running gear, snacks, drinks, iPod and your all important race number.

 Check it again to make sure everything is present and correct, and if the race is out of town, pack it carefully away making a note of where you have put everything.
 The reason for doing this is because you won’t have the time or energy come race day to be running around looking for lost or forgotten items.
 Preparation is everything for the marathon and it extends to arrangements and travel plans.
-Don’t get caught out or it could cost you dear.
+Don’t get caught out or it could cost you dearly.

 This is hugely important in the last two or three days before the race.
 You need to stock up your glycogen stores to make sure your body has enough energy to get you through 26.2 miles (42 km).
 The body’s natural glycogen reserves last for around 90 minutes of intense exercise and then they need topping up.
 The marathon is going to take a lot longer than that, so you need to start the race with a full tank and top up along the way.